 Response:

+Yes.
 TVWS enables long distance connectivity to unserved and underserved areas.
 This is because these bands have a very good propagation characteristics.
-Regulatory rules to permit TVWS will enable rural and even urban areas of Uganda to avail themselves of cost-effective broadband connectivity resulting in many social benefits, including education, healthcare and finance.
-Using IEEE standards 802.11af and 802.22 will help Uganda’ s population to deploy inter-operable products that adhere to specifications and follow the regulatory rules.
-Also, IEEE 802.15.4m (now rolled into the IEEE 802.15.4 base standard) could be considered.
+Regulatory rules to permit TVWS will enable rural and even urban areas of Uganda to avail themselves of cost-effective broadband connectivity, resulting in many social benefits in areas including education, healthcare and finance.

 Question 2: